MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/pfSense.md

 ![Secure Browser Connection](images/secure_connection.png)

 Also - if you change your firewall's domain or add additional ones for internal hosting, you'll probably have to reboot your router for things to show up correctly in your browser.
+Even if you have certs configured to renew themselves, they won't always reload and you'll need to reboot to get the cert to load.
+I.e., don't be surprised if auto-reneweals work for months and then one day you get cert expiration errors when trying to access your router, if that happens, just reboot.